OCA/partner-contact/partner_multi_image/README.rst

 Multiple Images in Partners
 ===========================

-This module implements the possibility to have multiple images for a product template, a.k.a. an image gallery.
+This module implements the possibility to have multiple images for a partner.

 Installation
 ============